 Take a look at our Supervision page to find a supervisor which researchers your area of interest

-We have a number of scholarships available for students looking to start their studies with us in Sept 2020 including
+We have a number of scholarships available for students looking to start their studies with us in Autumn 2021 including

-- ESRC and Doctoral Academy Scholarships for students looking to study East Asia from a social sciences perspective
+- ESRC White Rose Doctoral Training Partnership (DTP)for students looking to study East Asia from a social sciences perspective

-- he White Rose College of the Arts & Humanities (WRoCAH) Doctoral Training Partnership scholarships for those interestedin a Arts or Humanities discipline related to East Asia
+- The White Rose College of the Arts & Humanities (WRoCAH) Doctoral Training Partnership scholarships for those interested in a Arts or Humanities discipline related to East Asia

 - The Great Britain Sasakawa Foundation's Japanese Studies Postgraduate Studentship, specifically for students interested in researching Japan